 - When to Perform Hand Antisepsis With Alcohol-Based Hand Rub

-- After contact with surfaces or equipment in the patient environment; and,
+- After contact with surfaces or equipment in the patient environment

 - When to Wash Your Hands With Soap and Water

-- After caring for a patient with an acute diarrheal illness; and,
+- After caring for a patient with an acute diarrheal illness

 What’s the Right Way to Wash Your Hands?

 The World Health Organization created a nine-step process for safe handwashing.
-At a high level, the steps are as follows:
+The steps are as follows:

 - Step 1: Wet your hands.